-The time-consuming and demanding research carried out in April 2022 to put together the long-form feature La Rosa di Bagdad vs Cinderella, cartoon mystery & similarities: was Walt Disney inspired by an Italian movie you never heard of? offered the unmissable opportunity to meet and interview legendary Italian film director and cartoon animator Bruno Bozzetto both to contribute that article and for this standalone interview.
+The demanding and time-consuming research carried out to put together the long-form feature La Rosa di Bagdad vs Cinderella, cartoon mystery & similarities: was Walt Disney inspired by an Italian movie you never heard of? offered the opportunity to meet and interview veteran Italian film director and cartoon animator Bruno Bozzetto both to contribute to that article and for this standalone interview.

-There are plenty of achievements and more than one hundred international awards Bruno Bozzetto is famous for – from his contribution to the advertising show Carosello broadcast from 1957 to 1977 on RAI that widely used animation to soften the cultural impact of TV commercials in Italy – to the renowned cartoon character Signor Rossi [Mr Rossi] and the feature-length animated films released between the 1960s and 1970s West and Soda, The SuperVips [VIP, mio fratello superuomo] and the stunning tribute to Walt Disney’s Fantasia Allegro non troppo, based on six pieces of classical music by Debussy, Dvorak, Ravel, Sibelius, Vivaldi and Stravinsky.
+There are plenty of achievements and more than one hundred international awards Bruno Bozzetto is famous for – from his contribution to the advertising show Carosello broadcast on RAI from 1957 to 1977 that widely used animation to soften the cultural impact of TV commercials in Italy – to the renowned cartoon character Signor Rossi [Mr Rossi] and the feature-length animated films released between the 1960s and 1970s West and Soda and The SuperVips [VIP, mio fratello superuomo], as well as the stunning tribute to Walt Disney’s Fantasia Allegro non troppo, based on six pieces of classical music by Debussy, Dvorak, Ravel, Sibelius, Vivaldi and Stravinsky.

 His poignant short film Grasshoppers – Cavallette about war and conflicts in the history of humanity received an Oscar nomination for Best Animated Short Film at the 1991 Academy Awards, and it is worth noting that the accolade eventually went to British animator Nick Park who invented amazing series like Wallace and Gromit and Shaun the Sheep and had as many as two films out of three nominated that year, so it was a fair game.

-Mr Bozzetto is also well-known for the collection of cartoons he started in 1999 in archaic Flash animation which inspired the countryball/Polandball meme and whose most famous clip Europe and Italy highlights cultural and social differences between Italians and Europeans in such a clever and amusing way that it would without doubt be classified as “stereotyped and offensive” in today’s idiotic culture.
+Mr Bozzetto is also well-known for the collection of cartoons he started in 1999 in elementary Flash animation which inspired the countryball/Polandball meme and whose most famous clip Europe and Italy highlights cultural and social differences between Italians and Europeans in such a clever and amusing way that it would without doubt be classified as “stereotyped and offensive” according to today’s idiotic trends.

-In 2016, the marvellous career of Bruno Bozzetto made the subject of an excellent documentary film by Marco Bonfanti titled Bozzetto non troppo; among other things, the biopic shines a light on the man’s commitment to animal welfare which has become one of the main focuses of his life and work during the past decades, as the adorable sheep down here he rescued and adopted a few years ago can certainly confirm for you.
+In 2016, the career of Bruno Bozzetto made the subject of a documentary film by Marco Bonfanti titled Bozzetto non troppo; among other things, the biopic shines a light on the man’s commitment to animal welfare which has become one of the main focuses of his life and work during the past decades, as the adorable sheep he rescued and adopted a while ago would certainly confirm for you.

 Haha!
 Well, yes, it’s just a funny coincidence.
-I’ve got plenty of cousins called Bozzetto but none of them draws.
+I’ve got plenty of cousins called Bozzetto but none of them is into drawing.
 The funny thing with my name is that it can actually be translated into all languages because Bruno means Brown and Bozzetto means drawing, so it’s Brown Drawing in English, Brune Dessin in French, Bruno Dibujo in Spanish and so on; I translated it in all languages, even in Turkish, I find it amusing!
-You know, I didn’t even think for a minute I would do this job when I was young; I studied law at university, I never attended any school of fine arts, and I started doing animation actually because I love cinema.
-I love cinema much more than animation, I watch one or two films every single night, I’m really passionate about the movies, and animation came as a second option.
-The first films I ever made were in live-action with my high school mates starring, but it was too difficult and complicated; if you are on your own without the help of anybody you cannot really get the job done in the film industry – whilst with animation, I could make it all on my own.
-I started out sketching on a notepad and I soon realised that I could work any time anywhere, no matter if it was raining or snowing, and this really inspired me.
+You know, I didn’t even think for a minute I would do this job when I was young; I studied Law at university, I never attended any school of fine arts, and I started doing animation just because I loved cinema.
+I love cinema much more than animation, I watch one or two films every single night, I’m really passionate about films, and animation came as a second option.
+The first film I ever made was a live-action work starring my high school mates, but it became too difficult and complicated to make in the end; if you are on your own without the help of anybody, you cannot really get the job done in the film industry – whilst, with animation, I could make it all on my own.
+So I started sketching on a notepad and I soon realised that I could work any time and anywhere, no matter if it was raining or snowing, and this really inspired me.
 I’ve never been shy when it comes to working hard, I love working, and so I found out that I could spend a whole month working on a project without any disruption.
 I couldn’t do this with live-action cinema, so I thought it was amazing, even if I was bad at drawing.
-I mean, I can’t really draw, I’m just sketching little characters here and there, but I still am bad at drawing.
+I mean, I can’t really draw, I’m just sketching these little characters here and there, but I am still bad at drawing.

 You are amazing at drawing.

-I don’t consider myself somebody who can draw and I never attended any art school because nobody -, not me and not even my parents, ever thought that I could get a career in this.
-My grandfather was an artist, he made 16th-century style fresco paintings in churches and secular buildings, he would paint enormous church walls from scratch to finish, and his incredible talent has always stunned me, but I wouldn’t think of doing that type of work at all.
+I don’t consider myself as somebody who can draw and I never attended any art school because nobody -, not me and not even my parents, ever thought that I could get a career in this field.
+My grandfather was an artist, he made 16th-century style fresco paintings in churches and secular buildings, he would paint enormous church walls from scratch to finish, and his incredible talent has always stunned me, but I wouldn’t think for a second of doing that type of work.
 For my parents, the only career in arts you could get at the time was becoming an oil painter like my grandfather, and they clearly wouldn’t encourage me to do so.
 When I was making my first animated short film Tapum!
 The history of arms [Tapum!
-La storia delle armi] in 1958, one night I remember I heard my father asking my mother: “What the heck is our son doing?
+La storia delle armi] in 1958, I remember hearing my father asking my mother at night: “What the heck is our son doing?
 Why is he amassing piles and piles of drawings?”
-You see, he couldn’t understand.
+He couldn’t understand.
 Animation didn’t even exist as a standalone thing in that period of time.
 My father was aware of Walt Disney, of course, but what was the point?
 I was 16, how on earth would I compete with Walt Disney?!
 It didn’t make any sense.
 I was doing animation to have fun, without too many expectations.

 What happened after your debut film Tapum! was released?

 Tapum! was a stroke of luck for me.
-I made the film entirely at my parents’ house using an ironing board my father had turned into a movie camera.
-The Cannes Film Festival had a small section dedicated to animation back then that nobody was aware of, and we would be premiering our animated short films in a tiny lounge we were given, whilst the main film festival would take place simultaneously in another part of the same building.
+I made the film entirely at my parents’ house using an ironing board my father had turned into a movie camera for me.
+The Cannes Film Festival had a small section dedicated to animation back then that nobody was aware of.
+We would be premiering our animated short films in a tiny lounge, whilst the main film festival would take place simultaneously elsewhere in the same building.
 And so the cartoon animators would hang on in there, it was great and I had the chance to meet the greatest animators of the time like Norman McLaren.
-I was just a boy, I was in my 20s, and the stroke of luck in my case was that the very moment my film was being played in our tiny lounge, a famous Italian film critic called Pietro Bianchi decided he had enough of watching a movie with Sophia Loren in another room, and so he exited the theatre.
+I was just a boy, I was in my 20s, and the stroke of luck in my case was that the very moment my film was being played in our tiny lounge, a famous Italian film critic called Pietro Bianchi decided he had enough of watching a movie starring Sophia Loren in another room, and so he exited the theatre.
 On his way back to the hotel, he accidentally stopped by our place and walked in whilst my film was being played.
-He enjoyed it and wrote a good review he sent to the paper, where the headline writer was somebody my father I had met a few days earlier by pure accident, and so he published Pietro Bianchi’s review with a headline that sounded like “Bruno Bozzetto’s film is better than Sophia Loren’s”!
+He enjoyed it and wrote a good review he sent to the paper.
+Then, even more incredibly, the headline writer at the newspaper was somebody my father and I had met a few days earlier by pure accident, and so he published Pietro Bianchi’s review with a headline that sounded like “Bruno Bozzetto’s film is better than Sophia Loren’s”!

 How did Sophia Loren react?